Discover the Last Best Place

 Late June (June 15 – June 30): The Risky Bet

 The road might be fully open by the time you arrive, or it might not.
-In the last 13 years, the road has opened in this window exactly 7 times — about 54% of the time.
+In the last 13 years, the road has opened in this window roughly half the time.
 Wildflowers are starting to pop, snowfields are still impressive, and the crowds aren’t fully there yet.

-Best for: Photographers, repeat visitors who already know the park, anyone who can pivot if the road’s still closed.
+Best for: Photographers, repeat visitors, anyone who can pivot if the road’s still closed.

 Avoid if: This is your only Glacier trip and you’ve flown in from far away.